This post may contain affiliate links. Please read our disclosure policy.

 Get dinner on the table fast!

-And, while a rotisserie chicken is a perfectly acceptable alternative to roasting your own chicken, you can cook your own chicken if you prefer.
+And, while buying a rotisserie chicken is a perfectly acceptable alternative to roasting your own chicken, you can cook your own chicken if you prefer.
 (Here’s a flavorful roast chicken recipe to try.)

 Why You’ll Love this Rotisserie Chicken Skillet